 The proposed Reincorporation is expected to qualify as a reorganization within the meaning of Section 368(a)(1)(F) of the Internal Revenue Code of 1986, as amended (the "Code").
 Assuming the Reincorporation qualifies as a tax-free reorganization, we believe that for federal income tax purposes no gain or loss will be recognized by the Company, MIND Technology or the shareholders of the Company who receive MIND Technology Common Stock for their Company Common Stock in connection with the Reincorporation and MIND Technology 9.00% Series A Cumulative Preferred Stock for their Company 9.00% Series A Cumulative Preferred Stock.
 The aggregate tax basis of MIND Technology Common Stock received by a shareholder of the Company as a result of the Reincorporation will be the same as the aggregate tax basis of the Company Common Stock converted into that MIND Technology Common Stock held by that shareholder as a capital asset at the time of the Reincorporation.
-Each shareholder's holding period of the MIND Technology Common Stock received in the Reincorporation will include the holding period of the Company Common Stock converted into that MIND Technology Common Stock, provided the shares are held by such shareholder as a capital asset at the time of the Reincorporation.
+Each shareholder's holding period of the MIND Technology Common Stock converted into that MIND Technology Common Stock, provided the shares are held by such shareholder as a capital asset at the time of the Reincorporation.